aliraza12-fyp/AI-Career-Skill-Guidance-System/README.md

    - Degree / Field of Study
    - Interests
    - Skills (if any)
-   - Career goals (optional)
+   - Career goals
 3. The system analyzes user data and suggests:
    - Top 3 career options
    - Skills needed for each career
    - Free learning links (YouTube, Coursera, FreeCodeCamp)
+   - Compare different career
 4. Data is stored and automated using Google Sheets & Make.com for easy updates.